kmarkiv/kmarkiv.github.io/README.md

 I am a postdoctoral fellow at Saarland University, advised by Prof. [Ingmar Weber](https://ingmarweber.de/).
 I specialize in Human-Computer Interaction for Development (HCI4D).

 I recently graduated with a Ph.D. from Carnegie Mellon School of Computer Science.
 Prof. [Amy Ogan](https://www.amyogan.com/) and Prof. [Tim Brown](https://www.africa.engineering.cmu.edu/about/contact/directory/bios/brown-tim.html) were my amazing advisors.
-We worked on building and evaluating low-cost technology to support teachers in low-resource contexts.
-Here is the draft of my [thesis document]({{site.thesis_link}}).
+My work was on building and evaluating low-cost chatbot to support teachers in low-resource contexts.
+Here is the draft of my [thesis]({{site.thesis_link}}).

 I aspire to be a friendly neighborhood HCI/ICTD citizen.